-This guide outlines not only how to remove a virus from your computer but also how to clean up the mess they leave behind.
+This malware removal guide outlines not only how to remove malware from your computer but also how to clean up the mess they leave behind.

 This guide will help you clean your computer of malware.
 If you think your computer is infected with a virus or some other malicious software, you may want to use this guide.
 It contains instructions that, if done correctly and in order, will remove most malware infections on a Windows operating system.

 It highlights the tools and resources that are necessary to clean your system.
 Malware is a general term for any malicious software, including viruses, trojans, rootkits, spyware and adware.